Youth & Social Innovation Major

-Faculty members in the Curry School of Education have some answers.
+Faculty members in the Curry School of Education and Human Development have some answers.
 As an undergraduate student in the Youth & Social Innovation major, you'll engage in coursework that integrates theory and research on youth development, programming and policy with hands-on application through community service.
 You'll learn how to evaluate the effectiveness of existing social innovations for youth, and collaborate with a team to design new ones.
 In the process, you'll gain critical conceptual and practical skills in the development, implementation and evaluation of youth programs and policies.

 Students will have ongoing opportunities in research labs and practicum placements to deepen their understanding of youth programming in and out of schools.